palewire/first-visual-story/tutorial/data.md

 {% endblock %}
 ```

-The result should look much the same, but we’re making progress.
+The result should look much the same.

 ```{image} _static/data-dump.png
 :width: 100%
 ```

 To put each record on its own line, add a line break with a [`<br>`](https://www.w3schools.com/TAGS/tag_br.asp) tag.
 That's just boring old HTML.
-Writing pages with a templating language like Nunjucks is typically nothing more than mixing traditional HTML with the template tags that negotiate your data files and other variables.
+Writing pages with a templating language like Nunjucks is typically nothing more than mixing traditional HTML with the template tags that negotiate your data.

 ```{code-block} jinja
 :emphasize-lines: 3